GAJANAN MORESHWAR PARELKAR V. MORESHWAR MADAN MANTRI

 This is a contract law case relating to indemnity.
-In this case the court held that that section 124 and 125 of the Indian contract act are not of exhaustive nature.
+In this case, the court held that sections 124 and 125 of the Indian contract act are not exhaustive.

 A contract of indemnity is the one where one person (indemnifier) promises or agrees to make good The losses incurred or to be incurred by him in pursuance of a contract to the other ( indemnity holder).

-Now the issue here arises whether the suit for indemnity is premature as the plaintiff had not yet incurred any loss.
+Now the issue here arises that whether the suit for indemnity is premature as the plaintiff had not yet incurred any loss?

-The court held in the favor of the plaintiff stating that Sections 124 and 125 of the Indian contract act are not exhaustive of the law of indemnity and the courts would apply equitable principles as are applied in the courts of England.
+The court held in the favour of the plaintiff stating that section 124 and 125 of the Indian contract Act 1872 are not exhaustive of the law of indemnity and the courts would apply equitable principles as are applied in courts of England.
 The court did not accept the defendant’s stance that the plaintiff has not suffered any loss and thus couldn’t claim.
-And held that the indemnity holder has rights apart from those mentioned within the sections.
+And held that indemnity holder has rights apart from those mentioned within the sections.

 Fоr newest іnformatiօn you һave to pay a quick visit the wеb

 and on the wеb I found this weЬsitｅ as a most excellent website